patternplate/patternplate/docs/guides/use-widgets.md

 ---
-displayName: "Guide: Enhance docs with widgets"
+displayName: "Guide: Document with widgets"
 description: "Bring your docs to live with widgets"
 tags:
  - Guide